ajax-lives/NoRussian/README.md

 # NoRussian
 ### Volunteer DoS tool via HTML + JS

-Made to be user friendly and simple to use - as to maximize the amount of people able to help. (previously known as norussian.tk)
+Made to be user friendly and simple to use - as to maximize the amount of people able to help.

 Running the HTML locally on your device will run a DoS attack on Russian and Belarussian websites (gov, mil, banks, propaganda sites), through complete volunteering.

 # Usage

-You can access our tool via https://norussian.xyz - or run from source.
+You can access our tool via https://norussian.xyz - or run from source. (previously norussian.tk)

 ### Disclaimer / Warning